VitaliKustOff/Vimax/README.md

 - "Order rennet."
 - "Turn off the workshop lights."

-Vimax understands the user's intent, builds a safe execution plan, requests confirmation when required and delegates execution to the appropriate module.
+Vimax understands the user's intent, builds a safe execution plan and delegates execution to the appropriate modules and connectors.

+---

+# Why Vimax?

+Most software is built around applications.

+Vimax is built around human intentions.

+Applications are implementation details.

+Intent is the real interface.

 ---